 25. Prototyping helps you tell the story (of the user journey).

-26. Prototyping can help developer estimates for build time and cost, to be 50% more accurate (Source: Warfel).
+26. Prototyping can help developers estimate build time and cost to be 50% more accurate (Source: Warfel).

 27. Prototyping helps you sell the UI big ideas (to stakeholders).

-28. Prototyping lets you flesh out new ides without commiting (provides "what-if" ing).
+28. Prototyping lets you flesh out new ideas without committing (provides “what-if” ing).

-29. Prototyping gives product managers a better grasp for what is being proposed.
+29. Prototyping gives product managers a better grasp of what is being proposed.

 30. Prototypes reduce developer rework and bug fixes post-launch up to 25% (Source: Warfel).